Merkel ally pitches to take over German center-right party

-BERLIN (AP) — An ally of Chancellor Angela Merkel who’s running to succeed her as leader of Germany’s main center-right party says an era is ending with Merkel’s departure but her legacy can’t be reversed.
+BERLIN (AP) — An ally of Chancellor Angela Merkel who is running to succeed her as leader of Germany’s main center-right party said Wednesday that an era is ending with Merkel’s departure but her legacy can’t be reversed.

-Annegret Kramp-Karrenbauer, the general secretary of Merkel’s Christian Democratic Union, promoted her service to the party and years of experience in government as she presented her candidacy Wednesday.
+Annegret Kramp-Karrenbauer, a former state governor and now the general secretary of Merkel’s Christian Democratic Union, also promoted her own service to the party and years of government experience as she presented her candidacy.

-Merkel announced last week she will give up the CDU leadership after 18 years in December but plans to remain chancellor.
+Merkel announced last week she will give up the CDU leadership after 18 years in December but plans to remain chancellor, a job that she has held for 13 years, until the next election.

-Kramp-Karrenbauer is competing with two candidates who stand for a more conservative approach than Merkel’s centrist line — onetime Merkel rival Friedrich Merz and Health Minister Jens Spahn.
+Kramp-Karrenbauer, 56, is regarded as one of the favorites to succeed Merkel, along with a onetime rival of the chancellor, former parliamentary leader Friedrich Merz, who is seeking a comeback after a decade away from frontline politics.

 Most Read Nation & World Stories